 Most divorcing parents see value in both of them continuing to maintain healthy relationships with their children.
 Unfortunately, some parents going through a divorce, or already divorced, may harbor resentments that cause them to attempt to alienate their children’s natural affection for the other parent.
 The divorce lawyers at The Henry Law Firm, P.A. are all too familiar with these tactics and are well-versed in fighting against them.

-Parental alienation is the effort of one parent — during divorce proceedings or after the divorce — to undermine a child’s relationship with the other parent by such means as:
+Parental alienation is the effort of one parent — during divorce proceedings or after the divorce, or child custody proceedings — to undermine a child’s relationship with the other parent by such means as:

 The first step to counter parental alienation is to prove it is happening.
 Potential witnesses include: